Mangrove space

 By

 Mangrove is the kind of place that makes you feel in the know.
-Hidden in an unmarked space across a vacant lot Government Center, the restaurant is essentially invisible to those who don’t know it’s there.
+Hidden in an unmarked space across a vacant lot in Government Center, the restaurant is essentially invisible to those who don’t know it’s there.
 Step inside, though, and you’re in a space teeming with Caribbean energy, where electro and island music plays while guests enjoy Jamaican-inspired cocktails at the speakeasy-era bar.

 Despite its dim, closely-packed, hole-in-the-wall aesthetic, Mangrove is in fact the brainchild of the same people who brought us fast-casual Jamaican hit Jrk!.
 Far from the friendly confines of Aventura Mall, Kavan Burke and chef Wayne Sharpe happened upon the opportunity to do something different next door to Jrk!’s downtown outpost.